DRMacIver/docs/thinking/becoming-effective/index.markdown

 3. Can I fix that?
 4. If yes, give it a try and see what happens.
 Did it work?
     1. Yes?
 Great!
 I'm done.
     2. No?
 What did I miss?
 Did I fail to understand something?
 At any rate, I now know what is wrong with it.
-Continue onwards.
+Continue onward.
 5. Take a specific thing that is wrong with it and try to come up with an idea that doesn't have that problem.
 6. Take that idea back to step 2.